-All UPEI students are eligible to participate in the Gateway Program.
-The Gateway Program provides additional support and encouragement, and is available to both recent high school graduates and mature students registered at UPEI.
-Given the nature of the program, it is mandatory for students entering direct from high school with an academic admission average below 70% (or an International Baccalaureate score below 24), and optional for all other students who are interested in additional supports.
+All UPEI students are eligible to participate in the Gateway Program, which provides additional support and encouragement, and is available to both recent high school graduates and mature students registered at UPEI.
+It is mandatory for students entering direct from high school with an academic admission average below 70% (or an International Baccalaureate score below 24), and optional for all other students who are interested in additional supports.

-Students who enter the University with a 65-69.9% average (or 22-24 IB score) will automatically be enrolled in the Gateway Program, and must:
+Students who enter UPEI with a 65–69.9% average (or 22-24 IB score) will automatically be enrolled in the Gateway Program, and must:

 - enrol in 1, 2, or 3 academic courses in each semester of their first academic year of study